Barker404/wordall/README.md

 ```

 ### Formatting, linting, and type-checking
+Pytheon formatting and linting are done using ruff for python.
+Shell script formatting
-Formatting and linting are primarily done using ruff, and managed via pre-commit.
+uses shfmt and linting uses shellcheck.
+Both are managed via pre-commit.
+Type-checking
-Type-checking is done using mypy, which is installed in the venv (outside of
+is done using mypy, which is installed in the venv (outside of pre-commit's isolated
-pre-commit's isolated venv) and run by pre-commit (for reasons see
+venv) and run by pre-commit (for reasons see
 https://github.com/python/mypy/issues/13916).

 Set up pre-commit: